dareli/DAE.DATA4380.SU25/LLM_DrugSimilarity/README.md

   - Minimum side effects for filtered set = 3

 ## **During Processing & Challenges**
-- All work was done in Jupyter Notebooks on a 2021 MacBook Pro (M1 Pro, 16GB RAM) using Python, pandas, NumPy, scikit-learn, and Sentence-Transformers.
 - I parsed DrugBank XML, merged it with SIDER side effect data, and generated 384-dimensional embeddings using `all-MiniLM-L6-v2`.
 Cosine similarity (descriptions) and Jaccard similarity (side effects) were computed for 1000 random drug pairs, followed by KMeans clustering and evaluation with metrics like Silhouette score and ARI.
 - Challenges included many drug pairs sharing no side effects (Jaccard ≈ 0).
 Hyperparameter tuning for clustering was minimal, focusing on qualitative inspection (PCA plots, heatmaps) and basic metrics.